Specify your list of target genes or sequences by either pasting them into the text box or using the file upload option.

-The conserved regions that fell within 10,000 nucleotides upstream and downstream of the predicted transcription start site (TSS) were then scanned for binding sites using position weight matrice (PWM) models of transcription factor (TF) binding specificity from the JASPAR database.
+The conserved regions that fell within 10,000 nucleotides upstream and downstream (values for human and mouse, other species vary) of the predicted transcription start site (TSS) were then scanned for binding sites using position weight matrice (PWM) models of transcription factor (TF) binding specificity from the JASPAR database.
 These TF sites were stored in the oPOSSUM database and comprise the background set for the default analysis.
 The background set was pre-computed with three levels of conservation filter.

 No conservation filters are used for yeast oPOSSUM and sequence-based systems.